abenevaut/docker-kata/005-host-node-app/README.md

 - you can set the default command to run when the container starts with the `CMD` instruction.
 - you can expose ports with the `EXPOSE` instruction.

-execution path of a Dockerfile?
+Execution path of a Dockerfile?

 The execution path of a Dockerfile is from top to bottom.
 Each instruction in the Dockerfile is executed in order, building upon the previous steps to create the final image.
 The instructions define how the image is built, what dependencies are installed, and how the container should run when started.

-to do some commands executions, you (probably) should be in the right directory. you can use the `WORKDIR` instruction to set the working directory for subsequent commands in the Dockerfile.
+To do some commands executions, you (probably) should be in the right directory.
+You can use the `WORKDIR` instruction to set the working directory for subsequent commands in the Dockerfile.

 If your not familiar with user management, on linux each user have a home directory.
 On node image, the default user is `node` and its home directory is `/home/node`.